← Back To Chapters

 A good method is to go to the review section of your competitors.
 The customers who buy from your competitors should be very similar to your potential customers.

-This review for a necklacereveals what this customer cares: long-lasting necklace chain that doesn't tarnish.
+This review for a necklace reveals what this customer cares: long-lasting necklace chain that doesn't tarnish.

 On the other hand, negative reviews are also important, if not more so.
-They reveal golden opportunities for your product to step in and be better.
+They reveal opportunities for your product to step in and be better.
 A customer may complain that the tote bag handle is too rough for the shoulder, or the vase turns out to be too big, etc. Negative reviews that are objective will be the most useful.

 This 4-star review indicates shipping packaging is an issue customers care about